-The hot season lasts for 2.8 months, from July 4 to September 27, with an average daily high temperature above 82°F. The hottest day of the year is August 23, with an average high of 85°F and low of 65°F.
+The hot season lasts for 2.8 months, from July 4 to September 27, with an average daily high temperature above 82°F. The hottest month of the year in Anaheim is August, with an average high of 85°F and low of 65°F.

-The cool season lasts for 3.9 months, from November 26 to March 23, with an average daily high temperature below 70°F. The coldest day of the year is December 27, with an average low of 46°F and high of 67°F.
+The cool season lasts for 3.9 months, from November 26 to March 23, with an average daily high temperature below 70°F. The coldest month of the year in Anaheim is December, with an average low of 46°F and high of 68°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in Anaheim

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering